Operation options

 means the space used by the job becomes limited, but also guaranteed.

-If you want to use other disks for your operations' jobs, such as an SSD in place of the default HDD, you need to specify a special medium
+If you want to use other disks for your operations' jobs, such as an SSD in place of the default HDD, specify the desired medium

 and your account

-where the space requested for the jobs is quoted.
+for quoting the requested space.
 The Arnold and Hahn clusters currently have disks for jobs in the ssd_slots_physical

 medium, so in order to use them, you need to request the space for your account in this medium.